clydemcqueen/orca2/README.md

 * `orca_msgs` is ported
 * `orca_driver` is blocked on several packages
 * `orca_base` is ported
-* `orca_topside` the Rviz2 plugins are building but are not loading correctly
 * `orca_gazebo` is ported.
 The URDF file must be manually converted to SDF
 * `orca_vision` is blocked on pcl and possibly other packages